jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 truffle(develop)> test
 ```

-To run the front end app, keep truffle running and go to a new terminal window and run:
+To run the front end app, which is built using Vue JS / Drizzle, keep Ganache running and go to a new terminal window and run:

 ```
-cd app
+cd vapp
 npm install
-npm run dev
+npm run serve
 ```

 ### Travis CI Setup